Chris Boutwell - Lead Vocals, Mandolin, and Guitar

 Suzuki program and with a private teacher in 2007.
 She continues to thrive as a classical student in this program

-and the local Philharmonic Youth Orchestra until the present day.
+and the local Philharmonic Youth Orchestra.
 In 2013, however, her musical approach began to

 broaden when she attempted to learn an arrangement that employed fiddling technique, but she encountered some

-difficulties in mastering such a diverse style of playing without proper instruction.
+difficulties in mastering such a diverse style of playing.
 Fortuitously, an article in

 At the next available opportunity, Ella visited the Pickiní Parlor and met a regular, Van Price, who taught her a